Islandora-Collaboration-Group/ISLE/docs/install/install-production-new.md

 ---

-### Step 3: On Local - Create new users and passwords by editing staging.env
+### Step 3: On Local - Create new users and passwords by editing production.env

-* Open up the `staging.env` file in a text editor of your choice.
+* Open up the `production.env` file in a text editor of your choice.

 * Where ever there is a comment like:
   * `# Replace this comment with a ...` - add a value of your choice.
 Typically there are suggestions like `26 alpha-numeric characters` but in some cases the instructions change to `# Replace this comment with a easy to read but short database user e.g.` so **review** carefully.
-  * It is okay if you potentially repeat the values previously entered for your local `(DRUPAL_DB)` & `(DRUPAL_DB_USER)` in this `Staging` environment but we strongly recommend not reusing all passwords for environments e.g. `(DRUPAL_DB_PASS)` & `(DRUPAL_HASH_SALT)` should be unique values for each environment.
+  * It is okay if you potentially repeat the values previously entered for your local `(DRUPAL_DB)` & `(DRUPAL_DB_USER)` in this `Production` environment but we strongly recommend not reusing all passwords for environments e.g. `(DRUPAL_DB_PASS)` & `(DRUPAL_HASH_SALT)` should be unique values for each environment.

 * In many cases the username is already pre-populated.
 If it doesn't have a comment directing you to change or add a value after the `=`, then don't change it.

 * Once finished, save the file and close it.

-* Once you have added all of the passwords, database and user names as directed by the in-line comments of the `staging.env`, there is one additional file to be updated.
+* Once you have added all of the passwords, database and user names as directed by the in-line comments of the `production.env`, there is one additional file to be updated.
-  * Open up the `config/apache/settings_php/settings.staging.php` file.
+  * Open up the `config/apache/settings_php/settings.production.php` file.
   * Search for the `# ISLE Configuration`
   * Follow the in-line instructions below that comment
-  * Between the '', replace the `#Replace this...` comments with the appropriate values from the `staging.env` file.
+  * Between the '', replace the `#Replace this...` comments with the appropriate values from the `production.env` file.
     * Copy the value of `DRUPAL_DB` from the local.env and paste it into the '' below for the database e.g `'database' => 'institution_db',`
     * Copy the value of `DRUPAL_DB_USER` from the local.env between the '' below for the username e.g `'username' => 'institution_db_user',`
     * Copy the value of `DRUPAL_DB_PASS` from the local.env between the '' below for the password e.g `'password' => 'yourpasswordhere',`